KeyserIsHere/HrkWsdFwr.github.io/hub-spec.md

 Overview
 --------

-Hub's are 8-bit computing devices that can talk with other hub's and modules through interface-able ports.
+Hubs are 8-bit computing devices that can talk with other hubs and modules through interface-able ports.

 They consist of two operating pipelines: